rroels/ulanzi_tc001_hardware/README.md

 ```

 The above example works great, but you probably want more functionality than toggling individual LEDs.
-FastLED_NeoMatrix is a great library that provides an Adafruit GXF library for a matrix of
+FastLED_NeoMatrix is a great library that provides an Adafruit GXF implementation for LED matrices.

 [https://github.com/marcmerlin/FastLED_NeoMatrix](https://github.com/marcmerlin/FastLED_NeoMatrix)

-With this library you can easily achieve text rendering, scrolling, drawing shapes, effects, etc.
+By implementing the Adafruit GXF library interface, it allows you to easily achieve text rendering, scrolling, drawing shapes, effects, etc.
 This is a minimal example for using FastLED_NeoMatrix on the Ulanzi TC001.
 Don't forget to install the library via your development environment (Arduino IDE, Arduino CLI, PlatformIO, ...).